With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Recovery Unplugged Northern Virginia is a methadone treatment facility in Fairfax County, Virginia.
-It is located at 5105 Backlick Road, Suite Q, 22003 zip.
-Recovery Unplugged Northern Virginia provides outpatient treatment, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Recovery Unplugged Northern Virginia provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
-Other than methadone treatment, Recovery Unplugged Northern Virginia offers employment counseling or training, individual counseling and group counseling.
-Recovery Unplugged Northern Virginia provides medication-assisted services to women and men.
+Recovery Unplugged Northern Virginia is a methadone clinic in Fairfax County, VA.
+It is situated at 5105 Backlick Road, Suite Q, 22003 zip.
+Recovery Unplugged Northern Virginia provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient day treatment or partial hospitalization.
+Recovery Unplugged Northern Virginia provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
+Other than methadone treatment, Recovery Unplugged Northern Virginia offers substance use education, individual counseling and family counseling.
+Recovery Unplugged Northern Virginia provides medication assisted treatment to women and men.

-Fairfax Methadone Treatment Center fmtc is a methadone addiction treatment center in Fairfax County, Virginia.
+Fairfax Methadone Treatment Center fmtc is a methadone clinic in Fairfax County, VA.
 It is situated at 7008 Little River Turnpike, Suite G, 22003 zip.
-Fairfax Methadone Treatment Center fmtc provides outpatient detoxification, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Fairfax Methadone Treatment Center fmtc provides methadone detox, buprenorphine detox and methadone maintenance.
-Other than methadone treatment, Fairfax Methadone Treatment Center fmtc offers group counseling, individual counseling and substance use education.
-Fairfax Methadone Treatment Center fmtc provides medication assisted services to women and men.
+Fairfax Methadone Treatment Center fmtc provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Fairfax Methadone Treatment Center fmtc provides methadone detox, buprenorphine maintenance and methadone maintenance.
+Other than methadone treatment, Fairfax Methadone Treatment Center fmtc offers individual counseling, hepatitis education, counseling and support and group counseling.
+Fairfax Methadone Treatment Center fmtc provides medication-assisted services to men and women.
 Fairfax Methadone Treatment Center fmtc also supports Spanish patients for addiction treatment.

 Inova Cats Program Iop is a methadone clinic in Fairfax County, Virginia.
 It is situated at 8221 Willow Oaks Corporate Drive, Suite 4-430, 22031 zip.
-Inova Cats Program Iop provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Inova Cats Program Iop provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
-Other than methadone treatment, Inova Cats Program Iop offers individual counseling, substance use education and family counseling.
-Inova Cats Program Iop provides medication assisted services to women and men.
+Inova Cats Program Iop provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Inova Cats Program Iop provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Other than methadone treatment, Inova Cats Program Iop offers family counseling, substance use education and group counseling.
+Inova Cats Program Iop provides medication assisted treatment to men and women.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.